-...that teachers are vital to creating sustainable change and evolving school communities that are working to support 21st century learners.
-We understand the shifts in ELA/literacy and numeracy must be supported through meaningful and engaging professional learning opportunities where teachers are supported with the appropriate tools and resources that empower them to learn and evolve their individual teaching practices.
-We know that meaningful professional learning is shared between colleagues and cannot be replicated through a “top down” model.
-We understand that the shifts in ELA/literacy include regular practice with complex texts, accompanied by practice in reading, writing, and speaking.
-Theses activities are grounded in text evidence derived from grade-appropriate and content-rich materials.
-Core Advocates know that the math shifts are focus, coherence, and rigor.
-We understand that these shifts are essential to meaningful instructional change.
+Core Advocates know that teachers are vital to creating sustainable change and evolving school communities that are working to support 21st-century learners.
+We know that meaningful professional learning is shared among colleagues and cannot be replicated through a top down model.
+We understand that the shifts in ELA/literacy include regular practice with complex texts, accompanied by practice in reading, writing, and speaking and that the math shifts are focus, coherence, and rigor.
+We understand that these shifts are essential to meaningful instructional change and Connecticut Core Advocates:

-Currently, CT Core Advocates are actively recruiting teacher-leaders from across the state to join us in this work.
-We are seeking teachers who are interested in professional learning around helping students to successfully access complex texts and/or address mathematical learning gaps that prevent students from accessing appropriate grade level content.
-We hope to assist teachers in enriching their own teaching practices, while encouraging them to lead efforts to shift instructional practices within their own local school communities to improve learning outcomes for all students.
+We are seeking teachers who are interested in professional learning around helping students successfully accessing complex texts and/or address mathematical learning gaps that prevent students from accessing appropriate grade level content.
+We hope to assist teachers in enriching their own teaching practices while encouraging them to lead efforts to shift instructional practices within their own local school communities to improve learning outcomes for all students.

 Connecticut Core Advocate Captain - Kevin Liner